The is the same on-page SEO checklist I use to write every post on my blog.

 8. Create An HTML Table Of Contents

 I can’t stress how important this is.

 A table of contents organizes the post, lets people jump (and link to) specific sections, and increases your chance of being awarded jump-to links and featured snippets by Google.
 It also encourages longer content (Brian Dean and most SEOs recommend at least 3,000+ words).

 - Chance of getting jump-to links in Google by using named anchors

-9. Optimize The Table Of Contents For Featured Snippets
+9. Optimize The TOC For Featured Snippets

 Featured snippets can be in the form of lists, paragraphs, or tables.